been-jamming/PebbleFractal/README.md

 # PebbleFractal

-  This is an app that runs on pebble time and pebble time steel watches.
-It can render julia and mandelbrot sets of any kind.
+  This is an app that runs on pebble time and pebble time steel watches which can render julia and mandelbrot sets of any kind.
 The controls and UI are a bit sloppy, but I'll continue working to fix it.

 Controls: